 Jennipher Walters: As co-founder Fit Bottomed Girls, Fit Bottomed Mamas and Fit Bottomed Eats, Jenn is hungry for a healthy lifestyle.
 With several fitness credentials under her belt: ACE-certified personal trainer, health coach, and advanced health and fitness specialist, and an AFAA-certified group exercise instructor, Jenn also has a journalism degree from the University of Missouri and an MA in health journalism from the University of Minnesota.
 She has written for numerous online publications including Shape magazine, SparkPeople and Diets in Review.
-In her free time, Jenn can be found chomping on kale, updating her 1960s-decorated home in Kansas City, Mo., creating the largest salads known to man, doing CrossFit, sipping on a good glass of cab and running with her pup.
+In her free time, Jenn can be found chomping on kale, updating her 1960s-decorated home in Kansas City, Mo., creating the largest salads known to man, doing CrossFit, sipping on a good glass of cab, gazing at her gorgeous baby girl and running with her pup.
 (But not all at the same time, of course.)

-Tish Arana: Tish started out as a guest writer for Fit Bottomed Girl in July 2009 and quickly caught the fitness writing bug, becoming a part of the FBG team.
+Tish Arana: Tish started out as a guest writer for Fit Bottomed Girls in July 2009 and quickly caught the fitness writing bug, becoming a part of the FBG team.
 Not only did the FBGs give her the oomph she needed to make her health and fitness a priority (she’s gone from couch potato to marathoner!), they also got her to finally use her journalism degree from the University of Kansas.
 She currently lives in the Los Angeles area, covering all things West Coast fitness—and now healthy eats, too!
 She also writes regularly on her own blog, Luv and Kiwi.

 Kelsey Brazelton: Kelsey grew up around food her whole life.
 As a child, she watched and helped her mom cook.
 Her entire family consists of great cooks and there is never a party or get-together without some kind of food.
 Kelsey has eaten healthy food most of her life, as her mother instilled in her to eat her vegetables.
 Well, it paid off.
 Kelsey is always scrounging cookbooks and the internet for new and healthy recipes to try.